 Palmetto Innovation Center

-Now we have all three parts to a web page: HTML, CSS, and JavaScript.
+Now we have all three parts of a web page: HTML, CSS, and JavaScript.
 They are all written in the index.html file.
 As more content is added to the page, more code will need to be written.
 If we continue this way, the index.html file will grow large.
-For this reason and others you will learn later, we are going to move the CSS and JavaScript into their own files and link them to the index.html file.
+For this reason, and others you will learn later, we are going to move the CSS and JavaScript into their own files and link them to the index.html file.

 Step 4 - Lesson